 Not quite.
 Blockchain can still find its way into the mobile world.
 Just look at all the mobile wallet apps out there.
 A digital wallet app is an ideal solution for managing cryptocurrency transactions.

 We just need to realize that a mobile wallet is not a blockchain-based mobile app.
-In fact, such wallet only integrates with a blockchain, that in turn runs off of desktop PCs, as one would expect.
+In fact, such a wallet only integrates with a blockchain, that in turn runs off of desktop PCs, as one would expect.

-You’d be surprised to learn that most mobile apps work this way.
+You’d be surprised to learn that most apps work this way.
 It’s the server that churns numbers and algorithms.
 In most cases, mobile apps only fetch data from a server and let you interact with this data.

 Uber is an excellent case to exemplify: it’s not an app that calculates the cost of a ride, but the server; and it’s not the app that calculates the optimal route — Apple and Google have huge back-end infrastructure behind their mapping services that feed this data to Uber app.

 The point we are trying to make here is that blockchain technology does not change the mobile app development principles in a meaningful way, other than offering another point of integration.
 An app can integrate with a blockchain and serve as a mobile interface into the blockchain.

 The difference with a desktop node is that a smartphone or a tablet equipped with a blockchain-integrated app does not contribute to the operation of the blockchain: it does not store or verify blockchain data.
 Instead, an app can display the data that the blockchain offers via an API.